adah1972/json_schema_converter/README.md

 My decision is that all my schemas should take the same format, but can be converted to serve different purposes.
-I also decide that all types should be treated equally, so a custom type will be referenced simply as `"type": "MyType"`, instead of `"$ref": "…"` (or `"bsonType": "…"`, as MongoDB requires).
+I also decide that all types should be treated equally, so a custom type will be referenced simply as `"type": "MyType"`, instead of `"$ref": "…"` (or `"bsonType": "…"`, in the case of MongoDB BSON-specific types).
 Apart from that, the input format conforms to JSON Schema (draft 4).
-This will allow people to write simply `"type":
-"objectId"` when the MongoDB BSON type ObjectId is intended.
+This will allow people to write simply `"type": "objectId"` when the MongoDB BSON type ObjectId is intended.

 ### Example